happydasch/nspanel_haui/docs/Install.md

   The configuration can be found in `device/install.yaml`

+  copy the content of this file into esphome and adjust the values accordingly.
+See below for an more detailed explaination of the configuration values.

 - Create new device

   Create a new device in ESPHome.
 Set the device name to the hostname of the device.
 If you want to access.
 By default the config is using nspanel-haui which can be accessed at <http://nspanel-haui.local>